-- (a) Create a time vector t which will cover 3 periods of the waveforms x1 and x2.
+- (a) Create a time vector t which will cover 3 periods of the waveforms x_1 and x_2 .
 Make sure the plot starts at a negative time so that it will include one cycle before time t=0 and make sure that you have at least twenty samples per period of the wave.
-(Using 10-20 samples per period is a good guideline for how to specify time resolution in MATLAB simulations.) - (b) Select the value of the amplitudes and phases using a top secret recipe: use your age for $A_1$ , and the largest digit of your SSN for $A_2$ ; for the phases, use the last two digits of your SSN for $\phi_1$ (in degrees), and take $\phi_2 = -75^\circ$ .
+(Using 10-20 samples per period is a good guideline for how to specify time resolution in MATLAB simulations.) - (b) Select the value of the amplitudes and phases using a top secret recipe: use your age for A_1 , and the largest digit of your SSN for A_2 ; for the phases, use the last two digits of your SSN for φ_1 (in degrees), and take $\phi_2 = -75^\circ$.
 Note: When doing computations, make sure to convert degrees to radians! - (c) Make a plot of both signals on the same graph over the specified range of t.
 Include appropriate title and axis labels.
-Print out your plot and paste it in your lab notebook. - (c) Verify that the phases of the two signals $x_1(t)$ and $x_2(t)$ are correct by examining the plot at t = 0, and also verify that each signal has the correct amplitude.
-Record your techniques and results in your lab notebook.

-- (d) Use subplot (3,1,1) and subplot (3,1,2) to make a three-panel subplot that puts both of these plots on the same page.
-Include a copy of your plot in your notebook. - (e) Create a third sinusoid as the sum $x_3(t) = x_1(t) + x_2(t)$ .
+Print out your plot and paste it in your lab notebook. - (c) Verify that each signal has the correct amplitude.
+Assume that you do not know the phase of the input signals.
+By examining the plot at t = 0 determine the phase of each signal.
+Show your work.
+Record your techniques and results in your lab notebook. - (d) Use subplot (3,1,1) and subplot (3,1,2) to make a three-panel subplot that puts both of these plots on the same page.
+Include a copy of your plot in your notebook. - (e) Create a third sinusoid as the sum $x_3(t) = x_1(t) + x_2(t)$.
 In MATLAB this amounts to summing the vectors that hold the samples of each sinusoid.
 Make a plot of $x_3(t)$ over the same range of time as used in the last plot.
 Include this as the third panel in the plot by using subplot (3, 1, 3). - (f) Measure the magnitude and phase of $x_3(t)$ directly from the plot.
 Make sure that you show on the plot how the magnitude and phase were measured.
+Use phasor analysis to determine the correct magnitude and phase of $x_3(t)$, based on the magnitude and phase of $x_1(t)$ and $x_2(t)$